 - Can briefly describe well-known security case studies (e.g. network protocol implementation errors, CPU side channel attacks) and how they comprise the Confidentiality, Integrity and/or Availability of data or service.

 Final Exam : 25% Quizzes/CBTF: 25% MP Programming Assignments : 35% Lab Programming Assignments: 12% Lab Attendance & other items: 3%

 |[70 - 80)||C-|

 All lab programming assignments are equally weighted.
 MP programming assignments are weighted by the time given to complete them.
 This means that three week MPs are worth triple one week.
 For grading, we will drop your lowest quiz score, lowest lab score, and two lab attendance grades.
 Some examples: you slept in late; your dog ate your homework; you destroyed the internet.
-At the end of the semester there will be a last chance regrade option for two weeks of machine problem grades.
-To be able to take advantage of this opportunity you will need to have a perfect attendance grade after the drops.

 The 3-hour handwritten final exam is comprehensive and will test all CS 241 topics, including programming topics covered in the MP and Labs.
 Do not book your flights until the exam date is known.
 Early exams will not be offered.
 Conflict final exams will be offered if you have three exams in a 24 hour period, or you have an exam in another, smaller enrollment course at the same time.